 If you want to show your own successes, there’s no harm in signing up for a trial.
-Obviously, getting the proper support will help show even more benefits but you’ll still have amazing data to share.
+Obviously, getting the proper support will help show even more benefits, but you’ll still have excellent data to share.
 Hopefully, you get enough results to pique their interest.

 Brag about the competition

-If your competitors are using inbound marketing to a high standard, make sure the board notices their success.
-If they’re doing well, it should be enough to prompt further research.
+If your competitors use inbound marketing to a high standard, make sure the board notices their success.
+It should be enough to prompt further research if they're doing well.
 They might even sign off on making the switch to catch up and overtake them.

 Just like I’ve done throughout this entire blog post, educate the board!
 It probably won’t happen successfully in passing when you’re on lunch.
-To avoid getting shut down as soon as you open your mouth, collate your findings into a presentation.
+Collate your findings into a presentation to avoid getting shut down as soon as you open your mouth.
 Find relevant sources, videos and blogs to explain to the board in a way which appeals to them.

 Get some backup

-If you need even more help to get the message to the board, get in touch with a specialist at HubSpot or a Partner Agency.
-They’ll assess your existing strategy, walk you through some options and develop a custom plan to execute on an inbound strategy unique to your business.
+If you need even more help to get the message to the board, get in touch with a specialist at HubSpot or a partner agency.
+They’ll assess your existing strategy, walk you through options and develop a custom plan to execute an inbound strategy unique to your business.

-If it feels right, they can walk the board through everything themselves to determine if HubSpot is a good fit in terms of reaching goals, budget etc. Think of it as a mate doing you a favour and offering advice when you need it most.
+If it feels right, they can walk the board through everything themselves to determine if HubSpot is a good fit for reaching goals, budget etc. Think of it as a mate doing you a favour and offering advice when you need it most.

-Only you know how hard you can push the case but if you’re 100% convinced HubSpot is perfect for your business and you have the data to back it up, it’ll only be a matter of time before the board sits up and notices.
+Only you know how hard you can push the case, but if you’re 100% convinced HubSpot is perfect for your business and have the data to back it up, it’ll only be a matter of time before the board sits up and notices.